openstack/api-site/firstapp/source/networking.rst

     | f3ba0605-4926-4498-b86d-51002892e93a | 203.0.113.22 |            80 |      1 | True           | ACTIVE |
     +--------------------------------------+--------------+---------------+--------+----------------+--------+

-Now let's create a healthmonitor that will ensure that members of the loadbalancer pool are active and able to respond to requests.
+Now let's create a health monitor that will ensure that members of the load balancer pool are active and able to respond to requests.
 If a member in the pool dies or is unresponsive, the member is removed from the pool so that client requests are routed to another active member.